Clinical readiness of a live biotherapeutic for treatment of Non-Small Cell Lung Cancer

 Pulmobiotics proposes to engineer a lung-specific bacteria (Mycoplasma pneumoniae) to stimulate the immune system in a sustained and local manner to increase the efficacy of ICI

-Summary and Main
+Summary and main

-objectives of EIC transition
+objectives of PB_LC

 Pulmobiotics is the first company to design recombinant live biotherapeutic products (LBPs) based on Mycoplasma pneumoniae (a human bacteria naturally present in lung) for the treatment of respiratory diseases.
 Recombinant LBPs are therapeutic products based on genetically engineered bacteria that contain all the biological machinery necessary to synthesize different proteins simultaneously, opening the possibility of generating new combinatorial and local or site-specific therapies with reduced side effects.